For the display driver stopped working and has recovered is a normal problem for all the top 3 graphics manufacturers.

 To save your time, it is wise to use Driver Booster to help you download and update the graphic driver automatically from its 3,000,000 or more driver database.
 And if you are lack of finding the driver by yourself, this way will be better, no matter you are hitting upon NVIDIA display driver stopped responding and has recovered or AMD, Intel display driver stopped working Windows 10.

-1. Download, install, and run Driver Booster.
+1. Download, install, and run Driver Booster on Windows 11 or Windows 10.

 2. Click Scan to enable Driver Booster to scan for the missing, outdated, or even faulty drivers.